agraef/raptor7/README.md

 ### The Looper

 You can toggle the loop control near the bottom of the panel at any time and it will switch between loop playback and arpeggiator output immediately.
 This comes in handy if you want to play along, or need to get your hands free to record a generated pattern.

-To the left of the panel, you'll find the looper subpatch, a little applet which lets you save the currently playing loop to a file, and reload it later.
-It also counts off the bars in a loop, so that you can always tell where you are in the loop.
+To the left of the panel, you'll find the looper subpatch, a little applet which lets you save the loop that is currently playing to a file, and reload it later.
+It also has a progress indicator which counts off the bars of the loop in the numbox on the right, and flashes the gray LED next to it at the beginning of each loop iteration.

 Loops are stored in the data subdirectory, under the name of the current preset, so they will usually be associated with a given preset name.
-However, that name prefix doesn't necessarily have to exist as an actual preset; the looper will happily use any name prefix that you type into the preset name field at the bottom of the panel.
 You can also switch presets while a loop is playing and store the same loop under different preset names.
+Moreover, the name prefix doesn't necessarily have to exist as an actual preset; the looper will happily use any name that you type into the preset name field at the bottom of the panel.
+To do this, type the name under which you want the loop to be stored into the preset name field and press Enter, then save the loop with the `save` button in the looper.
+The generated loop file will be stored under the given name prefix followed by a hyphen, the slot number (see below), and the .loop file type.
+To load the loop again, type the name prefix, press Enter, then the `load` button in the looper.

 For each preset there are 100 slots (numbered 0-99) under which a loop can be saved.
 The slot can be selected with the numbox on the left.
-If a slot already has a loop in it, the load button will turn gray to indicate that there's a loop that can be loaded there.
-Similarly, the save button will turn red to warn you that pressing the button would overwrite an existing loop in that slot.
+If a slot already has a loop in it, the `load` button will turn gray to indicate that there's a loop that can be loaded there.
+Similarly, the `save` button will turn red to warn you that pressing the button would overwrite an existing loop in that slot.
 (If you still overwrite a loop file by accident, no worries, Raptor will have saved a backup copy, so that you can recover the loop if needed.)

 The loop files themselves are just Lua tables, so you can also edit them in any text editor if needed, as long as you keep the Lua table syntax intact.
 Besides the actual note data, Raptor also records meter (including division) and tempo information in the loop file (you can find these at the end of the table).
 The meter and tempo will be restored when a loop file is loaded.